-We woke to an overcast day that promised rain.
-We were around the Platamon area today as most sites we wanted to visit were only 10 or so kilometres from our hotel.
+We woke to an overcast day and rain was more than a chance so umbrellas and coats came with us.
+We were not far away today as most sites we wanted to visit were only 10 or so kilometres from our hotel.
 Leaving at 0900 we headed south to the Pinios Gorge and drove though on the old road as in that area of the Gorge was where the first action occurred.
-This was the position that 21st NZ Battalion deployed following its successful delay at the Castle at Platamon.
+There is now a new highway that passes through the mountain in one of Greece's longest tunnels but we needed to be on the old road.
+This was the position where 21st NZ Battalion deployed following its successful delay at the Castle at Platamon.

 Due to the narrowness of the Gorge the Battalion and the supporting Anti-Tank crews were spread out in a linear formation which gave the position depth from an approach through the Pass.
 We passed through the 21st NZ Battalion position then made our way through the village of Tempe then continued on the north side towards Gonnos for it was there that the German Mountain Division broke out from the mountains in an endeavour to cross the Pinios and cut off our force.

 From a position south of Gonnos we were able to view the area across the river where the 2/2nd and 2/3rd Battalions were deployed awaiting the arrival of the enemy.
 The first engagements were here as the enemy tried to gain access across the river where they suffered high casualties and their attack was defeated.
 Simultaneously, the tanks of the enemy brushed aside the 21st Battalion and broke out onto the open area.
 The time was now 1130 and the 21st Battalion withdrew from the Gorge and 3 tanks that emerged were fired on by the anti-tank gunners destroying two of them.
 The third tank held back and strangely the Germans did not press forward again for 2 hours.